 In addition to being active with The Church of Jesus Christ of Latter-day Saints, where she has been teaching junior high Sunday school for more than 25 years, she enjoys her involvement with various community and civic organizations.
 She has been especially active with the Washington Metropolitan Area Red Cross chapter and is a member of the American Red Cross Tiffany Circle.
 She is also a past member of the boards of the Washington Performing Arts Society and the National Symphony Orchestra, and is presently serving on the board of First Media Corporation and several foundations.

-She and her husband Richard have four daughters, 13 grandchildren and three great-grandchild.
+She and her husband Richard have four daughters, 13 grandchildren and ten great-grandchildren.
 She and her family enjoy spending time together traveling, skiing, hiking, and going on personalized biking trips.